 8. Grand Hyatt Muscat

-The Grand Hyatt Muscat is usually quite a lot more expensive than the InterContinental, Sheraton and the Crown Plaza reviewed below and you get a lot more bling for your bucks.
+The Grand Hyatt Muscat is usually quite a lot more expensive than the InterContinental, Sheraton and the Crown Plaza reviewed below.
+You get a lot more bling for your bucks.
 This is a much more luxurious hotel and is located on the other side of the city from the Shangri La and Al Bustan, en route to the airport.
-There are lots to do within walking distance of the hotel which is a nice feature of this hotel, particularly when compared to the remote Chedi which is out of town.
+There are lots to do within walking distance of the hotel, which is a nice feature of this hotel, particularly when compared to the remote Chedi, which is out of town.
 It will cost you OMR 7 for the taxi fare to get to and from the airport.

-The pool area is a bit small for such a large hotel but it is nice with a lazy river going around from one side to the other.
-The pool is open until 9 pm.
-A footpath leads to the public beach and there is a shower facility to wash off the sand when you return to the hotel grounds.
+The pool area is a bit small for such a large hotel, but it is nice with a lazy river going around from one side to the other.
+The pool is open until 9:00 pm.
+A footpath leads to the public beach, and there is a shower facility to wash off the sand when you return to the hotel grounds.

-Breakfast is served between 7:00-10:30 am with a good range of breakfast items and bread (no hot food) as well as a toaster.
+Breakfast is served with a good range of breakfast items and bread (no hot food) as well as a toaster.
 Coffee and soft drinks are available throughout the day.
-Afternoon tea consists of homemade cake and a selection of fruit and cookies between 3:00 and 5:00 pm but think of it as a light snack to go with your cup of tea rather than a proper meal.
+Afternoon tea consists of homemade cake and a selection of fruit and cookies but think of it as a light snack to go with your cup of tea rather than a proper meal.

-The Cocktail hour is 6 to 8 pm with alcoholic and soft drinks and evening snacks including some Indian dishes.
-More than enough to fill you up, plus there are desserts for something sweet at the end of your meal (the bar closes at 8 pm).
-The Regency Club outdoor terrace is particularly nice for taking breakfast and evening drinks/snacks and children are allowed in this lounge but must be supervised.
+The Cocktail hour is early in the evening with alcoholic and soft drinks and evening snacks, including some Indian dishes.
+More than enough to fill you up, plus there are desserts for something sweet at the end of your meal.
+The Regency Club outdoor terrace is particularly nice for taking breakfast and evening drinks/snacks, and children are allowed in this lounge but must be supervised.

 9. InterContinental Muscat